nibscbioinformatics/metagenomics_mpa3/README.md

 conda activate metaphlan3
 ```

 5. Run the `prepare_metaphlandb.sh` script.
 This will take some time to run as it downloads and constructs the metaphlan reference database.
+This will output the `LINKPATH_DB` database path to the terminal which must be copied and pasted into `main_metaphlan.sh` (step 6).

 ```
 ./prepare_metaphlandb.sh